atgworks-dev/sample-maven-project/README.md

-A sample project for maven test
+A sample project for maven test for the maven project